 I’m now at the 25 mile mark and I’ve got 3 extra minutes to spare to break 4 hours.
 I’m going to do it!
 I want to finish strong and enjoy this momentous occasion.

 The next thing I know I wake up and I’m laid out on a table staring at the top of a tent and there are tons of medics and doctors all around me (photo above).
 I’m completely packed in ice from head to toe and from what I can gather things aren’t good, as in I can die not good.
 I have no clue what is going on but they just keep on packing more ice on me.
 Apparently I’ve got a body temperature 107 degrees and I passed out on the course in between miles 25 and 26.

-While I’m packed in all of this ice, which is less enjoyable than betting the under in an Oregon game, my legs are constantly cramping up.
+While I’m packed in all of this ice, which is less enjoyable than betting the under in a Chiefs game, my legs are constantly cramping up.
 Nothing like adding in some extra pain to make this already unpleasant situation more difficult.
 Per the medics instructions I can’t move and all I can do is look straight up.
 This is my life.

 I remember the medics saying to each other what my temperature was pretty often but I can’t comprehend this at all.
 I don’t know what a normal temperature is or even what the problem was.
 I’m trying to listen to the doctors when they talk to me, comprehend it, and do exactly as they say.
 They are asking me questions like “what were you doing today”, “what city are you in”, “what’s your name”, “where are you from”.
 I get all of these right except for “what is the date”.
 I have no clue (though I probably wouldn’t know this on most days).
 I assume this is to see if my brain is working.